keptn-contrib/dynatrace-service/documentation/event-forwarding-to-dynatrace-to-specific-entities.md

     * either default attach rules are used, as described [here](event-forwarding-to-dynatrace.md#targeting-specific-entities-using-attach-rules), or
     * user provided attach rules are used if available
 * Version information is available
-    * if *Process Group Instance* ids could be retrieved, then
+    * if *Process Group Instance* IDs could be retrieved, then
         * either only these are used, or
         * they are combined with user defined attach rules if available
-    * if *Process Group Instance* ids could not be retrieved, then
+    * if *Process Group Instance* IDs could not be retrieved, then
         * either default attach rules are used, or
         * user provided attach rules are used if available